coalesceio/External-Data-Package/README.md

 <h3 id="snowpipe-snowpipe-options"> Snowpipe Options </h3>

-* **Enable Snowpipe**: Toggle that helps us to load create a pipe to auto ingest files from external stage.
+* **Enable Snowpipe**: Drop down that helps us to load create a pipe to auto ingest files from external stage or .
-  * Toggle Off - Provides option to load data from files in internal or external stage.
-This is under File Location configuration.
-  * Toggle On - Load data auto ingesting files from AWS, Azure, or GCP.
+  * Enable Snowpipe - Load data auto ingesting files from AWS, Azure, or GCP.
 Choose your **Cloud Provider.**
     * AWS - AWS SNS Topic.
 Specifies the Amazon Resource Name (ARN) for the SNS topic for your S3 bucket.
     * Azure - Integration.
 Specifies the existing notification integration used to access the storage queue.
     * GCP -  Integration.
 Specifies the existing notification integration used to access the storage queue.
-* **Load historical data**:When the toggle is enabled auto ingest does not take place and the files already in internal or external stages are loaded
+  * Test Copy Statement - To validate the Copy-into statement before we use it to create PIPE
+* **Load historical data**:Loads the historic data into the target table by executing a statement.

 <h3 id="snowpipe-file-location"> Snowpipe File Location </h3>